RX-Larry/Airbus-A380-Visualisation/README.md

 # Airbus-A380-Visualisation

-This repository is a webpage which displays several visualisations about the A380-800.
+This repository is a webpage that displays several visualisations about the A380-800.

 Each visualisation was created using Vega-Lite.